What is mpox, how is it spread, and how can it be prevented? – DW – 08/15/2024

 What is mpox, how is it spread, and how can it be prevented?August 15, 2024

-A new version of the mpox virus has emerged in Central Africa, spreading among children and adults in more than a dozen countries.
+A new version of the mpox virus has emerged in Central Africa, spreading among children and adults in the Democratic Republic of the Congo and neighboring countries.

 Infection with mpox causes a pus-filled skin rash lasting up to four weeks, which can be very painful.